 Thirty-Minute MemoirView Course

-Patterned after our popular Boot Camp course, this class is designed to help break down the potentially overwhelming task of writing a memoir into manageable daily writing.
+Patterned after our popular Boot Camp course, this class is designed to help break the potentially overwhelming task of writing a memoir into manageable daily writing.
 Each week will focus on a different aspect of memoir writing, from opening chapters to scenes involving dialogue.
+Monday through Thursday, you will be encouraged to post 300 words of new writing, and at the end of the week you will choose 800 words from the week’s work (or elsewhere) to submit to your instructor for comment.
 This course will help you tackle your memoir by providing firm deadlines, writing exercises, and weekly feedback.
-Along the way, you’ll also develop the habit of writing regularly.
+Along the way you’ll also develop the habit of writing regularly.
+After 10 weeks, if you’ve completed the minimum number of assignments, you’ll have written between 4,000 and 8,000 words.

-In order to receive instructor feedback each week, students must complete the following activities:
+In order to receive instructor feedback each week, you must complete the following activities:

 - post 300 words per day on at least 3 weekdays